-Variables - theory
+VARIABLES

+THEORY

-You are finally ready to start programming, exicted eh?
-Well, the whole programming thing is based on variables, variables are like boxes in which you can put datas; in c# a variables has 3 important properties:
+You are finally ready to start programming, excited, eh?
+Well, the whole programming thing is based on variables, variables are like boxes in which you can put data; in C# a variable has 3 important properties:

-a name, the name of a variables will never change and you will use it to recall a variables.
-You can think of it as a label sticked on the box
+Name: the name of a variables will never change and you’ll use it to recall a variable.
+You can think of it as a label stuck on the outside of the box;

-a type, the type defines which kind of value the variable will store, ie. numbers, words, lists,...
-In our box metaphor the type is the shape of the box, you can't fir a square in a triangular box, right?
-Same goes for type you can't fit a word in a numeric variable
+Type: the type defines which kind of value the variable will store (e.g. numbers, words, lists, etc.).
+In our box metaphor the type is the shape of the box, you can't fit a square in a triangular box, right?
+Same goes for the type: you can't fit a word in a numeric variable;

-a value, it's the value inside the box, you can change it whenever you want, given that you respect the type limitations
+Value: it's the value inside the box, you can change it whenever you want, given that you respect the type limitations.
+It’s like a piece of paper inside the box that you can read and substitute whenever you want.

 The types we are going to need the most in this first part of the guide are: